Software modules

 You can load any number of modules in your open shell, your scripts,

-etc. You could load modules in your ~/.bash_profile
+etc. You could load modules in your ~/.bash_profile, but then it

 will always automatically load it - this causes unexplainable bugs